sonatype-nexus-community/vscode-iq-plugin/README.md

 ### Supported Formats

-Good news for polyglots: the extension allows you to view violations across multiple ecosystems at once across the following formats:
+Good news for polyglots -- the extension allows you to view violations across multiple ecosystems at once across the following formats:
 - npm/yarn (`npm install` or `yarn install` required)
 - maven (`pom.xml`)
 - python (`requirements.txt` or `poetry.lock`)